This Qualification has been superseded by the Department of Education, Skills and Employment and will change in 2022.

 *Subjects may change as training packages are updated.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.

 You'll have access to online resources through the myRMIT student portal.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-This program allows you to choose the skill sets or specialisations that you want to study.
+This certificate allows you to choose the skill sets or specialisations that you want to study.

 The following are examples of topics covered:

 - commission and maintain hot water temperature control devices

 - consumer gas installations